prank7/altcampus.school/guides/the-ultimate-guide-to-MERN-stack.md

 3. Checkout [Full-Stack Web Development with React Specialization](https://www.coursera.org/specializations/full-stack-react) by Coursera in collaboration with The Hong Kong University

-Most of these courses has good video content but they lack a strong feedback mechanism which could track students progress on a daily/weekly basis.
+Most of these courses have good video content but they lack a strong feedback mechanism which could track students progress on a daily/weekly basis.
 They have community but you need to wait hours to get a response.

 Take a look at our [AltCampus full-stack MERN course](https://altcampus.school/).